pu2clr/MSI001/README.md

 # MSI001 Arduino Library

-The Mirics MSi001 integrated circuit (IC) is the world's first poly-band silicon tuner addressing multiple terrestrial broadcast standards.
+The MSi001 is a multi-mode tuner device compatible to many broadcast standards.
+It can receive most of digital and analog  signal including: AM, FM, DRM, ISDB and DAB.
 This project is about an Arduino Library to control the MSI001 device.

 UNDER CONSTRUCTION....